hucllm-workshop/hucllm-workshop.github.io/index.md

 <ul>
 <li><b>(1) Extended Abstract:</b> You can submit an extended abstract of work not published elsewhere, of length 2-4 pages + 2 pages for references.
 This can include position papers, or early stage work that would benefit from peer feedback.
 These submissions will also be peer-reviewed in a double-blind fashion, similar to the archival papers.
 Please use the OpenReview submission links below for submission of non-archival (extended abstract).</li>

 <li><b>(2) Published Papers:</b> Work previously published, or accepted to be published elsewhere (e.g., ACL Findings) can also be submitted to the non-archival track, along with details about the venue or journal where it is accepted, and a link to the archived version, if available.
-These papers will be reviewed in a single-blind fashion, and will be reviewed only for the fit to the workshop theme, and do not have any page limits. <i>Please use this google form (<a href="https://forms.gle/ffwovoMhBm6vLhV17">https://forms.gle/ffwovoMhBm6vLhV17</a>) for submission of non-archival (published papers).</i></li>
+These papers will be reviewed in a single-blind fashion, and will be reviewed only for the fit to the workshop theme, and do not have any page limits.
+Please use this <b>google form (<a href="https://forms.gle/ffwovoMhBm6vLhV17">https://forms.gle/ffwovoMhBm6vLhV17</a>)</b> for submission of non-archival (published papers).</li>
 </ul>

 <p>Please ensure that the submissions are formatted according to the ACL template style.
 You can access the template <a href="https://github.com/acl-org/acl-style-files">here</a>.
 Accepted papers in the two non-archival tracks will be given an opportunity to present the work at the workshop, but will not be published in the ACL Anthology.</p>